List of House of the Dragon characters: Alicent Hightower

-Alicent Hightower (portrayed by Olivia Cooke as an adult and by Emily Carey as a teenager) is the daughter of Ser Otto Hightower, second wife of King Viserys I Targaryen and mother of King Aegon II, Queen Helaena, Prince Aemond, and Prince Daeron Targaryen.
+Alicent Hightower (portrayed by Olivia Cooke as an adult and by Emily Carey as a teenager) is the daughter of Ser Otto Hightower, second wife of King Viserys I Targaryen, and mother of King Aegon II, Queen Helaena, Prince Aemond, and Prince Daeron Targaryen.
 She is also the childhood companion of Princess Rhaenyra Targaryen, with them having grown up together in the Red Keep.
 Following the death of Queen Aemma Arryn, Alicent's father pressures her to get close to the grieving Viserys.
 Viserys later goes against the advice of the Small Council and marries Alicent, who soon gives him a long-sought-after male heir with their son Aegon.
 When she overhears Otto and Viserys discussing Rhaenyra's exploits with Prince Daemon Targaryen, she confronts Rhaenyra privately, who denies the rumor, which begins to create a rift between them.
 Alicent is informed by Larys Strong that Grand Maester Mellos was ordered to discreetly deliver moon tea, which is used to abort pregnancies, to Rhaenyra, and questions Ser Criston Cole on the matter, who confesses that he broke his oath and slept with her.
 Feeling betrayed by her closest friend, Alicent surprises all the guests when she attends the royal wedding feast of Ser Laenor Velaryon and Rhaenyra by wearing a green dress that matches the colors of the flames House Hightower burns when they go to war.
-Ten years later, Alicent and Rhaenyra had become more distant, and she rejects Rhaenyra's proposal to marry Rhaenyra's eldest son, Prince Jacaerys Velaryon, to Alicent's daughter Helaena due to Rhaenyra's children being bastards.
-She indirectly causes the deaths of Lord Lyonel Strong and Ser Harwin Strong, when she mentions to Larys that she wanted her father to regain his position as Hand of the King.
+Ten years later, Alicent and Rhaenyra had become more distant, and she rejected Rhaenyra's proposal to marry Rhaenyra's eldest son, Prince Jacaerys, to Alicent's daughter Helaena due to Rhaenyra's children being bastards.
+She indirectly causes the deaths of Lord Lyonel Strong and Ser Harwin Strong when she mentions to Larys that she wanted her father to regain his position as Hand of the King.
 She attends the funeral of Lady Laena Velaryon at Driftmark, but following an altercation that results in Rhaenyra's second eldest son Prince Lucerys Velaryon partially blinding Alicent's son Aemond, Alicent attempts to have Lucerys' eye gouged out in return, and when refused, she wounds Rhaenyra.
-Six years later, on Viserys' deathbed, he mistakes Alicent for Rhaenyra and mutters parts of King Aegon the Conqueror's dream regarding the "Prince That Was Promised" which Alicent misinterprets as Viserys wanting their eldest son Aegon to succeed him as king instead of the chosen heir Rhaenyra.
-Following her husband's death, Alicent urges her father to help crown Aegon instead and Otto reveals that he and the majority of the Small Council had been planning Aegon's succession for years.
-Appalled by this, she orders Larys to dismantle Mysaria's spy network which Otto had been using for his advantage.
+Six years later, on Viserys' deathbed, he mistakes Alicent for Rhaenyra and mutters parts of King Aegon the Conqueror's dream regarding the "Prince That Was Promised", which Alicent misinterprets as Viserys wanting their eldest son Aegon to succeed him as king instead of the chosen heir Rhaenyra.
+Following her husband's death, Alicent urges her father to help crown Aegon instead, and Otto reveals that he and the majority of the Small Council had been planning Aegon's succession for years.
+Appalled by this, she orders Larys to dismantle Mysaria's spy network, which Otto had been using to his advantage.
 When Otto travels to Dragonstone to request Rhaenyra's surrender and swear fealty to the newly crowned king Aegon, Alicent tries one final time to repair her friendship with Rhaenyra by sending a message with her father that only Rhaenyra would understand, but the death of Rhaenyra's son Lucerys soon ends any hope of a peaceful resolution.